semmi88/semmi88.github.io/book_reviews/headspace.md

 ## Mindfulness:
 It means being present and aware during everyday life.

-What is the benefit of a mindful life?
+What is the benefit of a mindfulness?
  - life gets more comfortable
     - the more aware you are, the more comfortable you feel and the easier you relate to other
  - it helps you live more skillfully
-    - restraining yourself, responding sensitively and skillfully in difficult situations
+    - being aware allows you to respond skillfully to difficult situation, be sensitivy and restrain yourself when it is beneficial

 These benefits are achieved through a fundamental shift in how you relate to your thoughts and feelings